-Setting Name Selectable Options

-Auto Door Locks - If Equipped On Off

-NOTE: When the "Auto Door Locks" feature is selected, all doors lock automatically when the vehicle reaches a speed of 15 mph (24 km/h).

-Auto Unlock On Exit On Off

-NOTE: When the "Auto Unlock On Exit" feature is selected, all doors unlock when the vehicle is stopped and the transmission is in the PARK or NEUTRAL position and the driver's door is opened.

-Flash Lights With Lock On Off

-When the "Flash Lights With Lock" feature is selected, the front and rear turn signals flash when the doors are locked or unlocked with the key fob.
-This feature may be selected with or without the "Sound Horn With Lock" feature selected.
+Setting Name Selectable Options Auto Door Locks - If Equipped On On Off NOTE: When the "Auto Door Locks" feature is selected, all doors lock automatica lly when the vehicle reaches a speed of 15 mph (24 km/h).
+Auto Unlock On Exit On 0 ff ture is selected, all doors unlock when the vehicle is stopped and the transn nission is in the PARK or NEUTRAL position and the driver's door is ope Flash Lights With Lock On On 0 ff Flash Lights With Lock NOTE: When the "Flash Lights With Lock" f This feature may be selected with or On eature is selected, the front and rear t without the "Sound Horn With Lock" f urn signals flash when the doors are l eature selected. ocked or unlocked with the key fob.
+Flash Lights With Lock NOTE: When the "Flash Lights With Lock" f On eature is selected, the front and rear t urn signals flash when the doors are I